-As described in the book of Leviticus, Sukkot is a time for the Jews to exult in God’s bounty, whether it’s His munificence in taking them out of bondage in Egypt or providing them with a plentiful harvest (the festival coincides with the end of the harvest season).
-Ultimately, though, Sukkot is about trusting God and relying completely on our relationship with Him.
+As described in the book of Leviticus, this holiday is a time for the Jews to exult in God’s bounty, whether it’s His munificence in taking them out of bondage in Egypt or providing them with a plentiful harvest (the festival coincides with the end of the harvest season).
+Ultimately, though, Sukkot is known as trusting God and relying completely on our relationship with Him.

 Below you will discover a wealth of resources to help you understand the importance and significance of this joyous time of year, not only to Judaism, but also to the Christian faith as well.